syapse/javascript/README.md

     };
     ```

-  - Use readable synonyms in place of reserved words.
+  - If possible, use readable synonyms in place of reserved words.

     ```javascript
     // bad